What is Extend?

 Extend tours are designed to uncover and confront the difficult questions that surround the Israeli-Palestinian conflict.
 We are committed to fostering respectful and inclusive conversation among participants from all backgrounds.

-Extend participants have been leaders in J Street U, If Not Now, Open Hillel, and many other advocacy organizations working toward a better future for all Israelis and Palestinians.
+Extend participants have become leaders in J Street U, If Not Now, Open Hillel, and many other advocacy organizations working toward a better future for all Israelis and Palestinians.